act65/open-problems/docs/2018-03-20-better-priors.md

 Why are neural networks better than SVMs, or RBFs, or ...?
 Are NNs best for every application?
 Why is it that (convolutional) neural networks work so well?
 Hierarchical, local, discontinuous, ?.
-Current wisdom hints that local and hierarchical function approximations are !!, but ?
+Current wisdom hints that local and hierarchical function approximations are better, but we need to make this more rigorous.

 ## Data
 (which priors are visible in the data)